Investor RelationsInvestor Relations

 2. With regard to the Company’s fundamental approach and policies on corporate governance, refer to this report, Section I: Basic approach to corporate governance, capital structure, corporate attributes, and other basic information, Part 1: Basic approach.

-5. The company will provide explanations regarding the naming and selection and dismissal of board directors and corporate auditors at appropriate times via means such as news releases and convocation notices for general shareholder meetings.
+5. The company will provide explanations regarding the naming and selection and dismissal of board directors at appropriate times via means such as news releases and convocation notices for general shareholder meetings.

 Regarding the Medium- to Long-term Sustainability Management Plan formulated on November 25, 2021, each committee directly under the Sustainability Committee reports the progress on each KPI to the Sustainability Committee on a semi-annual basis.
 The Sustainability Committee verifies the appropriateness of the measures and checks the need for additional measures, thereby implementing the PDCA cycle to work toward realizing the ESG issues set forth in the plan.

 Led by the Diversity Promotion Committee, the Company is working to ensure diversity in the areas of “promoting women’s empowerment” and “appointing women, foreign nationals, and mid-career hires to managerial positions.”
 Additionally, under the theme of “balancing work–life management and enhancement of productivity,” the Company has reviewed work styles and developed an environment and systems focused on childcare and nursing care, revising its rules and regulations to make telework a permanent system.
-Moreover, the Company has been recognized as a Certified Health & Productivity Management Outstanding Organization for two consecutive years—in 2023 and 2024.
+Moreover, in 2025, the Company has been recognized as a Certified Health & Productivity Management Outstanding Organization for the third consecutive year.

 Principle 4-9: Independence Standards and Qualifications for Independent Outside Directors

-In accordance with the Tokyo Stock Exchange standards on independence, the Company requires that there be no special interests with the Company with regard to the election of outside directors.
+In accordance with the Tokyo Stock Exchange standards on independence, the Company requires that there be no special interests in the Company with regard to the election of outside directors and discloses the qualification criteria for outside directors through convocation notices.
 In addition, to reinforce the functions of the Board of Directors, outside directors are required to have extensive experience and broad powers of judgment as corporate managers and the like.

 The Company emphasizes ensuring diversity on the Board of Directors as a whole with different specialized knowledge, experience, and so on with regard to nominating candidate directors so that the Board can demonstrate maximum effectiveness and efficiency.

-The Company discloses the materials regarding the concurrent positions of directors and Supervisory Board members in its notice of convocation of the regular ordinary General Shareholders Meeting and securities reports.
+The Company discloses the materials regarding the concurrent positions of directors in its notice of convocation of the regular ordinary General Shareholders Meeting and securities reports.

 Every year, the Company analyzes and evaluates the effectiveness of the Board of Directors as a whole.

-In terms of the method of analysis and evaluation, the Company administers self-assessment questionnaires to all officers (including outside officers) with questions related to the effectiveness of the Board of Directors (such as the composition, operation, and functions of the Board of Directors, the provision of information to outside officers, and governance systems).
+In terms of the method of analysis and evaluation, the Company administers self-assessment questionnaires to all directors with questions related to the effectiveness of the Board of Directors (such as the composition, operation, and functions of the Board of Directors, the provision of information to outside directors, and governance systems).
 The results of the questionnaires are then analyzed and evaluated.

-Based on the questionnaire conducted in April 2023, the Company has judged that a certain level of effectiveness of the Board of Directors as a whole has been ensured, but challenges that we should further address in the future, such as ensuring diversity, have also become apparent.
+Based on the questionnaire conducted in April 2025, the Company has judged that a certain level of effectiveness of the Board of Directors as a whole has been ensured.

-The Company provides necessary opportunities and supports the cost of acquiring knowledge relating to the management, compliance, and so on necessary for directors and Supervisory Board members to fulfill their roles and perform their responsibilities.
+The Company provides necessary opportunities and supports the cost of acquiring knowledge relating to the management, compliance, and so on necessary for directors to fulfill their roles and perform their responsibilities.

 Principle 5-1: Policy on Constructive Dialogue with Shareholders